No votes yet.

 So, you can’t be super-picky, but you still could get lucky.
 Besides, who doesn’t like uncovering good stuff on eBay?
 We took a look and found everything from the ultra-smart (and kinda pricey) to some really cute kids’ stationery sets for a song.

 If you’re shopping for several kids or are joining forces with other parents to hunt down the best prices, don’t forget to check your bulk shopping options online.
 Oriental Trading might not be the cheapest overall, but they run sales with up to 65 percent off some pretty cute school supply items.
-US School Supply and Amazon also offer bulk deals.
+Discount School Supply, Bulk Office Supply and Amazon also offer bulk deals.

 As part of your regular shopping, do a price check at the big-name stores you’ll be visiting anyway.